Advertiser Disclosure

 Below is the average APR in the U.S. over the past few years, according to the Federal Reserve:

-The Average APR in the U.S. Over Time
+Average APR in the U.S. 2016 to 2024

 Image Credit: Upgraded Points

-In 2016, America’s average APR was 12.35%.
+In 2016, the nation’s average APR was 12.35%.
 In 2020, the average APR in the U.S. rose to 14.71%.
 That is more than a 2% net increase over 5 years.
 Interestingly, the average APR in 2020 was slightly lower than in 2019, when it reached 15.05%.
 Rates have steadily increased from those historic lows following the Fed’s interest rate hikes.
-Currently, the average APR is 21.59% in 2024.
+Currently, the average APR is 21.76% in 2024.

 However, this doesn’t mean that you’re locked into that credit card interest rate if you apply for a card today.
 Every individual receives a unique APR based on several factors, including the card type and credit score.
-Let’s dive into some of these contributing factors, starting with the type of card you want.

 Average APR by Credit Card Type

-The type of credit card you want to qualify for affects the APR offered.
+The type of credit card you want to qualify for affects the APR you’re offered.
 The amount you can expect to pay on average in APRs for your card type is as follows:⁶

 Image Credit: Upgraded Points